dogbiscuituk2/TagScanner7/README.md

 4. _constants_ are parsed by Regex, using specific delimeters, internal format, and/or suffix characters; see source code for full details.
 5. _fields_ need not follow the usual naming conventions, but can instead start with a digit or symbol, and contain further symbols and/or embedded spaces; e.g. **\#&nbsp;Album&nbsp;Artists**, **1st&nbsp;Album&nbsp;Artist**, **Year/Album**.
 But with great power comes great heatsinks!
 You should probably avoid renaming a _field_ to something like **123** or **3D** or **3M**, which could be mistaken for an actual (e.g. _int_, _double_, _decimal_) _constant_.
 6. All _functions_ are implemented as extensions, and may be invoked using either member or static syntax, with or without the dot "operator" (which is therefore optional).
-7. _function_ argument parentheses are optional when the number of _terms_ to be enclosed is < 2.
+7. Note that _function_ argument parentheses are optional when the number of _terms_ to be enclosed is < 2.